han-yaeger/yaeger-tutorial/docs/import.md

 ## Switch branch to look at the solution

-Whenever your stuck, you can switch to Branch *implementation*, to see the full implementation.
+Whenever you're stuck, you can switch to the Branch *implementation*, to see the full implementation.
 For switching branches some knowledge of [Git](https://git-scm.com/) is required, so read the [Git](https://git-scm.com/) documentation to figure out how to switch branches.